jenadeleh/JND-Video-Quality-Web-Interface/README.md

 ## The whole program should be refactored.
-The requirements of the project were changed frequently during the development and the project had a tight deadline such that the architecture of the whole was not well-designed.
+The requirements of the project were changed frequently during the development and the project had a tight deadline such that the architecture of the whole program was not well-designed.
 To extend the project, the whole program should be refactored.